kwodzicki/video_utils/docs/source/naming/movie.rst

    It is possible to use TVDb movie ID here (prepend ‘tvdb’), but this has not been fully tested.

 ..
 [2]
+   For more information about this tagging convention for multiple editions, see https://support.plex.tv/articles/multiple-editions/

+..
+[3]
+   For more information about this tagging convention for extras, see https://support.plex.tv/articles/local-files-for-trailers-and-extras/

+..
+[4]
    Movie name is limited to 50 characters to minimize the likelihood of hitting the 255 character limit on most computers.

 ..
-[3]
+[5]
    Version is limited to 20 characters to minimize the likelihood of hitting the 255 character limit on most computers.